 - Press the brakes but don’t slow down.

 - Drive on a narrow road.

 Drive in reverse: If movement in a vehicle symbolizes how your life moves, driving in reverse can symbolize a setback.
 You are going the wrong direction.

 Brakes don’t work: Your life is moving too fast.
 You can’t slow down.
-Or maybe it’s your pulse or blood pressure that won’t slow down, or a situation you can’t control.
+Or your pulse or blood pressure won’t slow down.

 Flat tire: A flat tire can symbolize something that hinders or stops your life’s progress.
 For example, losing a job.
 If the job is taking you somewhere in your life, losing it is like having a flat tire.